taimoor-shan/almuqadam/README.md

 The `-a` option in `fly deploy` lets you override the app name specified in `fly.toml`.

 Fly will let you know when the app is deployed.
 Visit the URL shown in your terminal and sign in at `/login` with the `ADMIN_PASSWORD` you set above.

-## Connect a domain to your Fly.io app

-- Run `fly ips list -a myapp` to get the IPv4 and IPv6 addresses.
-- Head over to your DNS provider and add A and AAAA records for myapp.com with the IPv4 and IPv6 values.
-- Run `fly certs create -a myapp myapp.com`
-- Run `fly certs show -a myapp myapp.com` to watch your certificates being issued.

-## Fly.io Backups

-You can pull a backup locally and run it to check if it is valid.
-That's also quite useful for developing/testing against the latest production data.
-For the best experience, keep your database small. ;)

-1. Make a snapshot remotely
-   - `fly ssh console`
-   - `sqlite3 data/db.sqlite3 ".backup data/backup-db.sqlite3"`
-   - `sqlite3 data/backup-db.sqlite3 "PRAGMA integrity_check;"` (optional integrity check)
-   - Exit the remote console (CTRL+D)
-1. Download the database and test it with your local instance
-   - `rm -rf data/db.*` (careful, this wipe the database files locally)
-   - `fly sftp get data/backup-db.sqlite3 data/db.sqlite3` (and puts the downloaded backup in place)

-To restore a backup in production, you need to be a bit careful and follow these steps (your site could be down for a few minutes during the restore).

-1. Make sure nobody writes to the app
-1. Make a backup remotely (in case something goes wrong)
-   - `fly ssh console`
-   - `sqlite3 data/db.sqlite3 ".backup data/backup-db.sqlite3"`
-   - `sqlite3 data/backup-db.sqlite3 "PRAGMA integrity_check;"` (optional integrity check)
-   - `rm -rf data/db.*` (this removes the current database files, not the backup)
-   - Exit the remote console (CTRL+D)
-1. Copy your local db.sqlite3 file to production using SFTP
-   - `sqlite3 data/db.sqlite3 ".backup data/backup-db.sqlite3"`
-   - `rm -rf data/db*`
-   - `mv data/backup-db.sqlite3 data/db.sqlite3` (the first 3 commands make sure db.sqlite3 has the very latest state)
-   - `fly sftp shell`
-   - `cd app/data`
-   - `put data/db.sqlite3`
-   - Exit SFTP client (CTRL+D)
-1. Restart the app (so that the new DB gets picked up)
-   - `fly apps restart`

 ## Get in touch